 Make sure downspouts and extensions are connected.
 Shovel snow to clear a drainage pathway away from buildings (don’t send your water to your neighbor’s house!)
 Clear any sidewalks around the foundation so that water can run away from the house.
 If you have a sump pump, make sure the discharge pipe is clear of snow and ice and clear a pathway for the water to run away from your house.
 If the water is pooling outside of your house, it may be possible to use a submersible pump to redirect to a better drainage route.
 Sand bags can be used to redirect water keep a barrier between water flows and your foundation.

 If you have a sump pump, make sure the pump is connected to power and working.
 Move any non-waterproof items away from water.
 Use a shop vac to remove water.
 If there is standing water, do not enter it if you cannot turn off the electrical service.

 What will my insurance cover?

 A typical homeowner policy doesn’t cover damage from flooding.
 In most cases you will need to have an additional flood insurance rider.
 And even then, there are limits on what is covered.
 The structure itself and the mechanical systems are usually included.
 The contents (furniture, your books, things you’ve stored in the utility room) won’t be covered under most policies.

 Find Home Improvement Financing

-NeighborWorks Home Partners has affordable home improvement financing for homeowners in Saint Paul, Minneapolis, and select suburban communities.
+NeighborWorks Home Partners has affordable home improvement financing for homeowners in Saint Paul, Minneapolis, and throughout the Twin Cities.
 Contact us to find out what you may qualify for.